-Anthurium, also known as the flamingo flower, flamingo lily, boy flower, oilcloth flower or laceleaf, is an exotic-looking house plant with large, glossy leaves and stunning waxy flowers.
-The name is derived from two Greek words, anthos (flower) and oura (tail), hence another of its common names, tail flower.
+Anthurium, also known as the flamingo flower, flamingo lily, boy flower, oilcloth flower or laceleaf, is an exotic-looking indoor plant with a red flower, and large, glossy leaves.
+Its name is derived from two Greek words, anthos (flower) and oura (tail), hence another of its common names, tail flower.

-The flowers of anthurium are actually ‘spathes’ – brightly coloured leaves that attract insects in the wild.
-The flower is actually the central ‘spadix’, made up of lots of tiny blooms.
-The blooms appear intermittently throughout the year and last for between six to eight weeks, with a ‘rest period’ of up to three months in between.
+Anthurium flowers are actually 'spathes' – brightly coloured leaves that attract insects in the wild.
+The flower is actually the central 'spadix', made up of lots of tiny blooms.
+The blooms appear intermittently throughout the year and last for between six to eight weeks, with a 'rest period' of up to three months in between.

 There are over 1,000 varieties of anthurium available, but the most commonly found type is Anthurium andreanum, which has heart-shaped leaves and shiny flowers in a range of colours.
 These are most commonly red, pink or white, although you may also find shades of green, yellow, burgundy, lilac and even bi-coloured and spotted flowers.
 Anthurium scherzianum is similar, but has a curly centre and less glossy flowers, and is sometimes known as the pigtail plant.
 Some varieties, such as Anthurium clarinervium and Anthurium ellipticum 'Jungle King' are grown for their eye-catching and distinctive foliage.